 4. Pack More Than Enough Snacks

 Low blood sugar is a sure-fire way to make anyone miserable.
-Stock up on sustainable snacks like granola bars, fruit and nuts.
+Stock up on sustainable snacks like granola bars, fruit and nuts for car rides or flights.
 Family Vacation Critic readers also swear by lollipops!
-Some domestic carriers provide small snacks (think miniature bags of pretzels and chips), plus meals (additional fees apply), but your best bet is to stock up at a store in the airport.
+Some domestic airline carriers provide small snacks (think miniature bags of pretzels and chips), plus meals (additional fees apply), but your best bet is to purchase snacks in a store at the airport.

 Family Vacation Critic reader Laetitia Shelton says it's all about the gear!
 "Bring an inflatable lap tray, favorite pillow and sleep sack for the plane."
 She also packs her children's staple items, which include a stuffed animal and favorite blanket.